 The car biz is notorious for unloading problem cars on unsuspecting and innocent people.
 In many cases you can use your findings as a bargaining tool to lower the price to cover all the needed repairs.
 By using the information in a inspection book you can spot poor front-end alignments by inspecting the tread wear on the front tires.

 Also get some information on the health of an automatic transmission by using the smell and color of the hydraulic fluid to point out red flags.
-Most vehicles are neglected and some are to the point of being damaged.
+Many automobiles find themselves neglected.
+In fact, some so bad, they reach the point of being damaged.
 Protect yourself with some kind of guide.
 Mark now steps down from the proverbial soapbox.

 One of the most important criteria for selecting a used automobile is the model year of it.
 See just how important the build date is to a vehicles yearly fuel costs.